1AyaNabil1/100-Days-of-Python-Bootcamp/README.md

 # 🚀 100 Days of Python Challenge

-Welcome to my **100 Days of Python** challenge! 🐍 This is a personal project where I commit to coding in Python **every day for 100 days straight**, aiming to improve my programming skills and deepen my understanding of Python. 🎯
+Join me on my journey to code in Python every day for 100 days! 🐍 This challenge is designed to sharpen my programming skills, explore Python libraries, and build cool projects along the way.🎯

 📚 **Course Link:** [100 Days of Code: The Complete Python Pro Bootcamp](https://www.udemy.com/course/100-days-of-code/)

+📚 **Tech Stack:** Python, Pandas, NumPy, Flask, Django, Matplotlib, Seaborn & more

+📚 **Topics Covered:** Data Structures, Algorithms, Web Development, Data Visualization, Machine Learning & more

+📌 **Daily progress documented**—check out the repo for detailed code and insights!

-## 📂 Project Structure
+## 📂 Repo Structure

 📁 **/Day-X**: Each day has its own directory, containing a Python script with my code for that day.
 📄 **README.md**: The main documentation for the project.
 It includes: